 The contemporary architecture lovers cannot miss the Porto Antico restored by Genoese contemporary architect Renzo Piano.

-Palazzo Ducale is one f the historic symbols of the city of Genoa: since 1339 it became the residence of the Doge and today it is the main...
+Palazzo Ducale is one f the historic symbols of the city of Genoa: residence of the Doge since 1339, it is today the main cultural...

 Genoa has a harsh territory and it always had to face a public transport issue.
 Many passengers have to be trasported to the top of steep hills around the...